code-workshop-kit/code-workshop-kit/README.md

 cwk.mjs scaffold
 ```

+Optionally pass `--force` to override already existing files.
+Also accepts `--root-dir` to change the location of the scaffold.
+This is the current working directory by default.

-The CLI will look for a `template` folder in the root where you run the CLI.
+The CLI will look for a `template` folder in the root dir.
 In this `template` you can put in any files or folders, and they will be copied for each of your participants.

 You can create hooks for templateData properties by using the syntax: `<%= myVar %>`.
 The spaces are important here.